 Why do I Need an MOT?

 All cars that are older than three years old (but younger than 40) are required by law to go through an MOT each year.
 This is so that there is an official record of your car to show that it meets the minimum safety levels to allow it on the road.
 Knowing that the vast majority of cars driving today have been put through an MOT adds a level of confidence for drivers, as they can be safe in the knowledge that they are sharing the roads with suitable vehicles.

-What Happens if I Drive Without an MOT?
+Is it Illegal to Drive Without an MOT?

 If you drive without an MOT there is a very strong chance that you will be caught, either by an aforementioned ANPR camera, or by the police, who’s scanners are connected to the same databases that ANPR cameras have access to.
 Once caught, you could be fined up to £1000 and you could also invalidate your insurance, which will cause you to break two laws at once – it is also a crime to drive without insurance.
 Driving without insurance could also land you an on-the-spot fine of £300 and 6 points on your licence – although severe cases could see that fine risen and even have you banned from driving altogether.